 - A series of questions do not identify a health risk.
-If there is a risk, please be honest, because I dont want to have to cancel your appointment on the day for an unknown risk.
-Sometimes I can discuss a risk on a phone, sometimes I have to bring you in for a consultation.
+If there is a risk, please be honest, because we do not want to have to cancel your appointment on the day for an unknown risk.
+Sometimes we can discuss a risk on a phone, sometimes we have to bring you in for a consultation.

 - You do not repeatedly change appointments.